On This Page

 For health and safety considerations, LAPU prohibits smoking.
 Smoking is not permitted anywhere on LAPU property, including buildings and vehicles.
 This policy specifically extends to electronic cigarettes (“e-cigarettes”) or any other personal vaporizing devices.

-Twenty-eight percent of American adults (18+ years old) “drink at levels that put them at risk for alcoholism, liver disease, and other problems” (NIH).
-In 2016 alcohol-impaired-driving fatalities comprised 28% of all fatal motor vehicle crashes (NHTSA, 2018, p.
+Twenty-eight percent of American adults (18+ years old) “drink at levels that put them at risk for alcoholism, liver disease, and other problems” (NIH, 2016, p.
+1).
+In 2016, alcohol-impaired-driving fatalities comprised 28% of all fatal motor vehicle crashes (NHTSA, 2018, p.
 13).
 Alcohol is the third leading preventable cause of death in the USA (NIAAA, 2019).

 Although some studies have shown health benefits of light to moderate drinking, heavy drinking has been shown to result in higher chances of injury and fatalities; greater risk for health problems; potential brain defects and/or other serious problems for developing babies when the mother drinks too much during pregnancy; and alcohol use disorder (NIH, 2016, p.
 5).

 Drug abuse includes the use of illicit drugs, such as cocaine, heroin, and methamphetamines, as well as the improper use of prescription drugs, such as pain relievers.
 The abuse of opioids, which include both illicit and prescription drugs, has risen to the level of a national health crisis (NIDA, 2019).
-The National Institute on Drug Abuse and the National Center on Addiction and Substance Abuse provide information about the names, use, and health risks of commonly abused drugs (NIDA, 2019; NCASA, 2017), with special emphasis on the opioid crisis (NIDA 2019).
+The National Institute on Drug Abuse and the National Center on Addiction and Substance Abuse provide information about the names, use, and health risks of commonly abused drugs (NIDA, 2019; NCASA, 2017), with special emphasis on the opioid crisis (NIDA, 2019).
+One specific type of synthetic opioids that has proved particularly dangerous is fentanyl, which is approximately 100 times more potent than morphine.
+Very small doses of fentanyl have proved fatal and have contributed to a significant rise in overdose rates.
+Nationally, overdose rates have more than doubled from 2015 to 2021 with a 50% increase occurring between 2019 and 2021 (NIDA, 2023).
+During the latter time period illicit fentanyl pills seized by law enforcement have increased by more than fourfold (Palmer, et al., 2022).

 LAPU expects employees who suspect they have an alcohol or drug problem to seek treatment.
 The institution will help employees who abuse alcohol or drugs by providing a referral to an appropriate professional organization through the institution’s employee assistance program.
 However, it is the employees’ responsibility to seek and accept assistance at their own expense before drug or alcohol problems lead to disciplinary action and/or termination.
 Failure to enter, remain in, or successfully complete a prescribed treatment program may result in termination of employment.